-During the 2nd year, students are required to agree with the supervisor a tentative thesis title and to submit a short abstract and a research plan to the PhD Board.
-The second year is mainly devoted to a period of study and research in a foreign institution.
+During the 2nd year, students are required to agree with the supervisor on the thesis title and to submit a short abstract and a research plan to the PhD Board around February.
+During the second year, PhD students can begin their mobility abroad and spend a period of study and research in a foreign institution.
 The period abroad may extend into the third year.
+Prior to departure, the research plan and the host institution must be approved by PhD Board ---